Using synctime-field to include time/date modified information on synced objects

 synctime-field=extensionAttribute1

-Be aware, you should NOT map ~synctime~ directly to extensionattribute1, as is done with most internal variables.
-The additional functionality of synctime-field in your config.txt is needed for this to work properly.
-When you use the synctime-field configuration entry, extensionAttribute1 will be set only on Added or Modified objects.
-But if you actually MAP ~synctime~ to extensionAttribute1, rather than use the parameter in your config.txt as instructed, you will modify ALL objects on EVERY Sync run.
+When you use the synctime-field configuration entry, the destination extensionAttribute1 will be set only on Add or Modify of an object.
+If you include ~synctime~ (rather than use the parameter in your config.txt as instructed), this will cause a modify of ALL objects on EVERY Sync run.

 extensionAttribute1=~synctime~

 If the default map file is in use, there is no need to create a custom map file just for this.
-The default extensionAttribute1 (or your selected attribute) mapping is simply ignored.
+The default mapping for the specified attribute is simply ignored.

 Please contact support@dirwiz.com if you have any questions about this configuration option.